 A Portrait of Wangari Maathai,

 Wangari Muta Maathai (1940-2011) is a hero of mine.
 She founded The Green Belt Movement in 1977, an NGO whose work concentrated on the planting of trees, environmental conservation, and activism for women's rights.
 It was this work that earned her the Nobel Peace Prize in 2004.
-In awarding Maathai with the Peace Prize, the Nobel Committee acknowleged the connection between the scarcity of natural resources and the conflicts that often arise as a result and it recognized, for the first in its history, the importance of environmental conservation in promoting peace in the world.
+In awarding Maathai with the Peace Prize, the Nobel Committee acknowleged the connection between the scarcity of natural resources and the conflicts that often arise as a result.
+For the first in its history, the Committee recognized the importance of environmental conservation in promoting peace in the world.

 I Will Be a Hummingbird